thorstendevelop/thorstendevelop/README.md

 - 👋 Hi, I’m @thorstendevelop
 - 👀 I’m interested in karate
-- 🌱 I’m currently learning C#, .NET and Blazor/Razor
+- 🌱 I’m currently using PHP, HTML5 and JS
 - 💞️ I’m looking to collaborate on my spare time
 - 📫 How to reach me visit <a href="https://thorstentimmermans.nl">Click me</a>